 Certainly, there are other companies whose keyboards feature two proper wheels, one for pitch bending, one for modulation: Yamaha synthesizers, Kurzweil keyboards, the Alesis Andromeda, the John Bowen Solaris, etc. Better to use one of those keyboards to control the A4!

 GRP A8 and GRP A4

-It remains to be said, that the A4 has a limited production.
-GRP has extended the production plan somewhat and is going to build a total of 50 units.
+It remains to be said, that even the A4 has a limited production.
+GRP has extended the production plan somewhat and is going to build a total of 55 units.
 At the moment, 37 of these have been prepaid and thus ordered.
-True, there is a realistic chance that a second edition of the A4 will be produced.
+True, there is a realistic chance that a second (in 2013/14: third, in 2015: fourth) edition of the A4 will be produced.
 Production of this little critter is simple easier than that of the “big dog” A8.

 Website GRP: www.grpsynthesizer.it